MadelineMurray/pantheon/docs/Reference/Pantheon-CLI-Syntax.md

     Values are case insensitive, so either `mainnet` or `MAINNET` works.

 !!!important
-    To prevent eclipse attacks, we recommend enabling the [remote connections limit](#remote-connections-limit-enabled) when connecting to any public network and especially when using [fast sync](#fast-sync-options).

     The [`--network`](#network) and [`--genesis-file`](#genesis-file) option cannot be used at the same time.

 ### network-id